 How to Wire a Motor Starter

-There are four basic wiring methods:
+There are four basic wiring combinations:

 a) Full-voltage non-reversing 3-phase motors.

 c) Single-phase motors

 d) Wye-delta open transition 3-phase motors

 You must supply a disconnect switch, proper sized wire, enclosures, terminal blocks and any other devices needed to complete your circuit.

 WARNING!
 Follow the instructions supplied for each specific device.